billpg/POP3Listener/BuildYourOwnPOP3Server.md

 }
 ```
 This is the bare minimum to run a POP3 service.
 It’ll only accept local connections.
 If you’re running on Linux, you may need to change the
-port you’re listening on to 1100.
+port you’re listening on to 1100 because the OS reserves all the low-numbered ports.
 Either way, try connecting to it.
 You can set up your mail reader or use telnet to connect in and type commands.

 # Accepting log-in requests.
 You’ll notice that any username and password combination fails.
 This is because the default authentication handler is in place, one which rejects all attempts to